 Article: YOU Magazine

-She’s famous for having the ultimate supermodel physique, but it took a major health scare for the supermodel, now 51, to realise that her lifestyle was impacting on her health – and her looks.
+She’s famous for having the ultimate supermodel physique, but it took a major health scare for the supermodel, now 51, to realize that her lifestyle was impacting on her health – and her looks.
 In an exclusive interview, she reveals what it took to bring The Body back to its beautiful best.

 It's fair to say that Elle Macpherson has the Midas touch when it comes to business.